savonet/book/audio.md

 synchronization mechanism, which is different from the one on the output based on the Pulseaudio library, see [below](#sec:clocks-ex).
-The input is not available unless it receives some stream, which is why we pass `fallible=true` to `buffer`.
+The input is not available unless it receives some stream, which is why we pass `fallible=true` to the output.
 We can send such a stream with `ffmpeg` for instance: the script

 ```
 ffmpeg -re -i test.mp3 -f mp3 -c:a copy srt://localhost:8000